How to find inspiration for your next adventure

+Love Her Wild connects women locally (in the UK) and organises expeditions all over the world.
+The community is an excellent source of inspiration for female adventurers.
 If ever I need advice or inspiration about travel planning, conservation and sustainability, or anything adventure related, Bex, is my go-to person.

 4. FOLLOW ADVENTURERS

-These are my top 4 adventurers.
 Ordinary folk who achieved the extraordinary, whose motivation it is to bring people together in the outdoors, and encourage adventure in the everyday.

 Founder of The Yes Tribe

-Dave also runs workshops and short courses in all things travel, expedition and adventure related.
+Dave runs workshops and short courses in all things travel, expedition and adventure related.
 He also delivers inspirational talks, hosts the popular Yes Stories events and Yes Tribe festival and organises excursions down the Mississippi River.
-Legend.